A SIMPLE GUIDE FORTroubleshooting

 Inspect the Light Fixtures

-• Loose Fixtures: Check for any loose wires or connections in the fixture.
-A loose wire can cause intermittent flickering and is a fire hazard.
+• Loose Fixtures: Check for loose cables or connections in the fixture.
+A loose wire may flicker intermittently and is a fire risk.

-• Dimmer Switches: If your lights are connected to a dimmer switch, the issue might lie within the switch.
-Try replacing it with a new one that’s compatible with your bulbs.
+• Dimmer Switches: In case your lights are connected right into a dimming switch, the issue might be with that switch itself.
+Try replacing it with a brand new one suitable for your bulbs.

 Step 4: